Munazirul/rtl8188eus/README.md

 8. `sudo make install`
 9. `sudo reboot` (must)
 10. `sudo modprobe 8188eu` (Only if the wifi networks are not shown on your machine)

+# Original Driver can be found at https://github.com/aircrack-ng/rtl8188eus